PhilipYip1988/vmware-workstation-installation-guide/windows-xp-guest/readme.md

 <img src='./images/img_063.png' alt='img_063' width='600'/>

-The Device Drivers for the USB Device and software can be installed in the Windows 7 Guest.
+The Device Drivers for the USB Device and software can be installed in the Windows XP Guest.

 ## Serial Ports